iterative/dvc.org/content/docs/user-guide/experiment-management/experiments-overview.md

   tracked automatically.
 - Use [metrics](/doc/command-reference/metrics) to identify the best experiment(s).
-- Visualize and compare experiments with `dvc exp show` or `dvc exp diff`.
+- Review and [compare] experiments with `dvc exp show` or `dvc exp diff`.
 Repeat 🔄
 - Make certain experiments [persistent] by committing their results to Git.
 This cleans the slate so you can repeat the process later.

 [run experiments]: /doc/user-guide/experiment-management/running-experiments
+[compare]: /doc/user-guide/experiment-management/comparing-experiments
 [persistent]: /doc/user-guide/experiment-management/persisting-experiments